-Project Summary: Adventist Community Services of Greater Washington (ACSGW) will offer a summer camp at Montgomery Housing Partnership's (MHP) housing development.
-This camp will provide academic enrichment including computer training and instruction in language arts and mathematics.
+Project Summary: Adventist Community Services of Greater Washington (ACSGW) will provide programing for the afterschool program at Mountgomery Housing Partnership's (MHP) Houston Avenue location.
+ACSGW will offer an academic enrichment component as part of this program as well as homework help, and tutoring using the Montgomery County School District endorsed, IXL program.
+The academic program will include weekly, hands-on science lessons with local, University-level instructors.
 ACSGW recognizes that low-income youth often score lower on academic tests and are therefore less prepared for success in the workforce which makes this enrichment program valuable to the City's children and families.
-Additionally, there is also a need for affordable summer programs for youth.
-Working with (MHP), ACSGW will make strides in reducing disparities and achieving socioeconomic equities.
+Additionally, there is also a need for affordable afterschool programs for youth.
+Working with MHP, ACSGW will make strides in reducing disparities and achieving socioeconomic equities.
 Organization: Carpe Diem Arts Executive Director: Busy Graham Website: www.carpediemarts.org Project: Healthy Families: Healthy Communities Support II Beneficiaries: 150 Total Project Budget: \$19,995 Grant Request: \$10,000 Recommended Amount: \$10,000